 From the Nearest Airport tab, an options window allows you to filter out airports that do not meet a defined criteria.
-This allows you to only show airports with a surface type and the minimum runway length you want.
+This allows you to only show airports with a surface type and sufficient runway length you want.
+You can also select the Include Private Airports and Include Heliports check boxes to include private airports and heliports in the Nearest Airport tab.